Carolina Maria de Jesus

-Carolina Maria de Jesus (14 March 1914 – 13 February 1977) was a Brazilian outskirts memorialist who lived most of her life as a slum-dweller.
+Carolina Maria de Jesus (14 March 1914 – 13 February 1977) was a Brazilian outskirts memoirist who lived most of her life as a slum-dweller.
 She is best known for her diary, published in August 1960 as Quarto de Despejo (lit.
-Junk Room, English title Child of the Dark: The Diary of Carolina Maria de Jesus) after attracting the attention of a Brazilian journalist, which became a bestseller and won international acclaim.
-The work remains the only document published in English by a Brazilian slum-dweller of that period.
+"Junk Room") after attracting the attention of a Brazilian journalist, which became a bestseller and won international acclaim.
+Appearing in English translation under the title Child of the Dark: The Diary of Carolina Maria de Jesus (US) or Beyond All Pity (UK), the work remains the only document published in English by a Brazilian slum-dweller of that period.
 De Jesus spent a significant part of her life in the Canindé [pt] favela in North São Paulo, supporting herself and three children as a scrap collector.

 Quarto de despejo did not stop at being an editorial success, it also spawned theatrical plays, musical compositions (some by de Jesus herself), illustrations and sayings, and is a source for both individual and collective artistic creations, especially by other Black women from Brazilian city outskirts.
 De Jesus lends her name to community preparatory schools, theatre halls, saraus and collective action groups.
 The 2020 edition of the Festa Literária das Periferias (Outskirts Literary Festival) was held in honour of de Jesus' memory, on the 60th anniversary of the book's publication.

 Biography

 Early life

-Carolina Maria de Jesus was born in the city of Sacramento, Minas Gerais, then a small rural town.
+Carolina Maria de Jesus was born in 1914 in Sacramento, Minas Gerais, which at that time was a small rural town.
 Her parents were illiterate sharecroppers.
 She was the daughter of a single mother, and her father was married to another woman.
 For those reasons, she was treated as an outcast as a child and was a victim of child mistreatment.
 When she reached the age of seven, de Jesus' mother forced her to attend school.
 Maria Leite Monteiro de Barros, a wealthy landowner's wife who was also a benefactor to other poor black neighbourhood children, supported her for a while and paid for her schooling.
 Her formal education lasted a meagre two years, though by then she was already able to read and write.
 As her mother had illegitimate children, her family was excluded from Catholic Church.
 Nevertheless, she never stopped considering herself a Catholic.
 For instance, she often made biblical references and praises to God in her diary: "I dreamt I was an angel.
 My dress was billowing and had long pink sleeves.
 I went from earth to heaven.
 I put stars in my hands and played with them.
 I talked to the stars.
 They put on a show in my honor.
 They danced around me and made a luminous path.
 When I woke up I thought: I’m so poor.
 I can't afford to go to a play so God sends me these dreams for my aching soul.
 To the God who protects me, I send my thanks."